Im-Not-God/Learninggit/README.md

 # Learninggit
-UECS2363 Practical 4 Git project\n
+UECS2363 Practical 4 Git project <br>
-This line is added after clone for practical 5 using Git\n
+This line is added after clone for practical 5 using Git